FelixBrgm/FelixBrgm/README.md

 !
 - 🔭 I’m currently working on my startup 🚀
 - 🌱 I’m currently learning Flutter 🧢
-- 😊 Fun fact: This is my bashrc:
+- 🎛 This is my bashrc:
 ```
 // .bashrc from FelixBrgm
 export PS1="\W> "